 Want your cold brew ready at 9 am?
 Start steeping at 5 pm the night before.
 Prefer an afternoon brew?
 If you start at 9 pm, your cold brew will finish steeping at 1 pm.

+So how long should you steep cold brew?
 You can’t go wrong with a cold brew steep time between 12 and 18 hours!
 If you’re steeping your cold brew on the counter, stick to the lower end, at around 12 to 14 hours.
 And if you’re brewing in the refrigerator, aim for 16 to 18.
 It’s not an exact science, and you can always experiment to find your ideal brew time.

 We hope this guide helps learn how long to steep cold brew for the best flavor.
 You’ll never have to worry about weak or bitter cold brew again!
 Enjoy that sweet, strong coffee.